Rabt Sbayta 007

 Specimens: 35.1 g including a polished slice at UWB; remainder with Mr. B. Hoefnagels.

-I assume pairing because they have very similar compositions.
-The meteorite is a KREEP-bearing (minor) feldspathic lunar meteorite
+I assume pairing because the 2 stones have very similar compositions.
+The meteorite is a KREEP-bearing (minor) feldspathic lunar meteorite.

 Meteoritical Bulletin Database